 How to Travel Better: A T+L Master Class

-And there's no better time to commit to improving your travel skills than right after summer vacation: Think back on the trips you took — or didn't take — this summer.
+And there's no better time to commit to improving your travel skills than right after a winter break: Think back on the trips you took — or didn't take — this year.
 Did you get a great deal on flights?
 Pay too much for a hotel?
 Did you avoid the crowds?
 What could have been better, if you did it all again?

 Because every traveler has room to improve their travel skills, Travel + Leisure has put together a resource that can be your definitive source for traveling smarter.

 This is T+L's travel master class, where you'll find insider tips and expert guidance.
 So if you want to know how to get the cheapest airfare, how to save on a last-minute hotel, and how to find the perfect travel shoe, you're in the right place.

 Bookmark this page.
 You're going to need it.